Minor2CCh/minium_minor_edition/README.md

 Texture borrowed from [Mekanism](https://modrinth.com/mod/mekanism).

 - Iris Quartz
--

 It is produced in the overworld Y=-64~-32 range.
 This ore has a much lower production rate than diamond and is never produced in areas exposed to air.
 You can craft a Rainbow Quartz Ingot by using 3 Iris Quartz and 3 Osmium Ingots.
 You can create a tool by enhancing it from the following Concentrated Minium.
 However, when making tools, you will also need the Iris Quartz Update Smithing Template, which can be obtained at a certain rate from the chest in End City.
 The performance is higher than that of Netherlight, and it has a Fireproof effect, so it will not be lost even if it comes in contact with lava.
-In addition, it grants Resistance Effect (Lv.2 for Peaceful~Easy, Lv.1 for Normal~Hard), Absorption Effect (Lv. decreases with increasing difficulty), and several other effects when equipped as a set.
+In addition, it grants Resistance Effect (Lv.2 for Peaceful-Easy, Lv.1 for Normal-Hard), Absorption Effect (Lv. decreases with increasing difficulty), and several other effects when equipped as a set.
 Note, however, that there is a side effect that the Trial Omen Effect is given when the difficulty level is Hard.

 ## New Alloy